nyxordinal/connection-checker/README.md

 - The application will start monitoring the target server.
 - If the connection fails, an email alert will be sent to the configured recipient.
-- You can manually reset the notification flag by sending a POST request to the `/reset-alert` endpoint.

-### 7. Monitor Logs
+### 7. Web UI

-The application logs are printed to the console.
-You can monitor them to observe connection checks, email notifications, and HTTP endpoint requests.
+You can login to Web UI using configured username and password to observe current connection status, last sent email notification and connection check logs.

 ## Future Improvements